-This year’s auction will benefit cardiovascular disease, our nation’s leading cause of death.
+This year’s wine auction benefits heart and vascular care and research.
 Nearly half of Americans have high cholesterol, high blood pressure, or a history of smoking—the key factors that lead to heart disease.
 The need for lifesaving treatment and care is greater than ever before.

 At the University of Rochester Medical Center, our team of heart and vascular experts is dedicated to altering the course of this devastating disease.

 We are the only heart transplant center in upstate New York.
 We rank fifth in the country for the number of left ventricular assist devices (LVADs), or pumps for patients with severe heart failure, implanted annually.
 And our researchers have led groundbreaking clinical trials for implantable defibrillators; work that has set international standards and helped prevent hundreds of thousands of premature deaths worldwide.

 Yet we are poised to do so much more.
 The heart is one of our most vital organs and its complexities demand a collaborative approach.
 With multidisciplinary teams deployed across cardiology, vascular surgery, and cardiac surgery, we represent multiple beats united toward a common goal: transforming heart health across the globe.

 The collective talents of our heart and vascular clinicians and researchers have come together to address our nation’s biggest killer.
 Here's how you can help.

 Provide transformational technology